Data

 The calculation of PPP rates is the task of the International Comparison Program (ICP), which gathers data on the prices of thousands of goods and services in each country in a particular year.

-The ICP does not calculate PPP rates every year, but rather conducts its work in ‘rounds’ that are several years apart.
-The most recent round was conducted in 2017 and the previous round was conducted in 2011.
+The ICP does not calculate PPP rates every year but rather conducts its work in “rounds” that are several years apart.
+The most recent round was conducted in 2021, and the previous two rounds were conducted in 2011 and 2017.

-In converting economic data to international-$, which round of PPPs are used to adjust for cost-of-living differences between countries is, in principle, a separate issue to the base year used to adjust for inflation over time.
+In converting economic data to international-$, which round of PPPs are used to adjust for living costs differences between countries is, in principle, a separate issue from the base year used to adjust for inflation over time.
 By convention, however, the same year tends to be chosen for both.
-When converted to 2017 international-$, nominal local currencies are first adjusted for inflation to local 2017 prices, and are then adjusted to US prices using the PPPs calculated in the ICP’s 2017 round.
-Likewise, 2011 international-$ adjust for inflation using 2011 local prices, and then use the 2011 PPPs to adjust for cost-of-living differences.
+When converted to 2021 international-$, nominal local currencies are first adjusted for inflation to local 2021 prices, and are then adjusted to US prices using the PPPs calculated in the ICP’s 2021 round.
+Likewise, 2011 international-$ adjust for inflation using 2011 local prices and then use the 2011 PPPs to adjust for differences in living costs.

 Sources and processing